 Additionally, centralized exchanges are historically able to provide access to assets on multiple blockchains (i.e. Ethereum, Solana, Polkadot, etc.) whereas most DEXes operate only on one chain.
 Interoperability in DeFi is in the works, but it has not yet achieved the convenience that centralized exchanges offer.

 On the other hand, because they operate in parallel to the traditional financial system, DEXes don’t require personally identifiable information; thus, they allow users to transact pseudonymously.
 Privacy is one main driver of the use of cryptocurrency, and DEXes put this at the forefront.
 Additionally, because there is no one institution dictating the rules of exchange, DEXes are truly open to anyone.

-Further, DEXes provide opportunities for generating yield by providing liquidity to automated market makers.
+Further, DEXes provide opportunities for generating rewards by providing liquidity to automated market makers.
 And, because DEXes don’t hold your cryptocurrency in their own wallets, you are the sole person who holds the private keys to your digital assets.
 This means that you are still entirely in charge of your own cryptocurrencies, even after you delegate them to a pool.

 How does a decentralized exchange work?

 Decentralized exchanges are meant to enable users to swap easily between cryptocurrencies on a blockchain.
 The decentralized aspect of DEXes implies that no company controls how this is done and never has possession of any of users’ assets.
 Instead, users send crypto from their own wallets through an automated, smart contract-based platform and receive their desired crypto in return.